CartoDB/documentation/app/content/carto-user-manual/tutorials/selecting-out-of-home-panels-using-geosegmentation.md

     ![Map create panel buffers](/img/cloud-native-workspace/tutorials/tutorial17_map_ooh_geosegmentation_aoi_panel_buffers.png)

 18. When the dialog box opens, select 0.5km as the distance of the buffers, we keep the number of tracts as 1 (one concentric buffer created), and keep the configuration for individual rather than combined buffers (we need to perform the analysis for each buffer individually).
-For more information on the Create Buffers analysis please visit the page [here] (/carto-user-manual/maps/sql-analyses/#create-buffers)
+For more information on the Create Buffers analysis please visit the page [here](/carto-user-manual/maps/sql-analyses/#create-buffers).

     ![Map create panel buffers step 2](/img/cloud-native-workspace/tutorials/tutorial17_map_ooh_geosegmentation_aoi_panel_buffers_step2.png)